cURL Request Parameters

 SID

 Session ID keeps the same IP for the next queries.
 Otherwise, a new IP is assigned for each new request.
 The same IP address can be used until the end user device disconnects or the session is terminated.
 Note that session ID (SID) does not guarantee the same IP address will be used for future sessions.
-SID supports any random string from 1 digit to 99999999.
-The lowest SID can be sid-1, and the highest SID can be sid-99999999.
+SID supports any random number up to 9 digits.
+The lowest SID can be sid-1, and the highest SID can be sid-999999999.

 NNID